LNP-BP/LNPBPs/lnpbp-0002.md

 ### Reveal

-The **revel protocol** is usually run between the committing and verifying parties; however it may be used by the committing party to publicaly revel the proofs of the commitment.
+The **reveal protocol** is usually run between the committing and verifying parties; however it may be used by the committing party to make the proofs of the commitment public.
 These proofs include:
 * `scriptPubkey` from the transaction output containing the commitment;
 * *original message* to which the *comitting party* has committed;
-* *extra-transaction proof* (ETP), constructed at the 6th step of the [commitment protocol](#commitment);
+* *extra-transaction proof* (ETP), constructed at the 5th step of the [commitment protocol](#commitment);
-* (optional) proofs that the `scriptPubkey` is a part of the transaction included into the bitcoin chain containing the largest known amount of work at depth satisfying a *verifying party* security policy (these proofs may be reconstructed/verified by the verifying party itself using its trusted Bitcoin Core server);
+* (optional) proofs that the `scriptPubkey` is a part of a transaction included into the bitcoin chain containing the largest known amount of work at depth satisfying a *verifying party* security policy (these proofs may be reconstructed/verified by the verifying party itself using its trusted Bitcoin Core server);